greenm01/ec4x/docs/ec4x_specs.md

 ## XYZ.2 Economic Level (EL)

-EL represents the general education and skill level of House citizens.
+EL represents the entrepreneurial skills and general education level of House citizens.

 EL is not a specific reflection of scientific or technological advancement, although they are correlated.

 A House's GCP benefits from EL upgrades by 5% per level.
-The economy is tied to Increases in worker productivity and education.
+The economy is tied to entrepreneurial ambition and citizen education.

 The formula for ERP in XMR is: